Skip to content

 3. Statement Preparation

-This accessibility statement was created in June 2025 based on manual and automated testing conducted by the digital agency WESEO in accordance with WCAG 2.1.
+This statement was created and is continuously updated on the basis of manual and automated tests conducted by the digital agency WESEO in accordance with WCAG 2.1, most recently in October 2025.

-Please note: The current website is still undergoing redevelopment and is not yet fully accessible.
-Accessibility improvements are being actively implemented as part of the soft relaunch.
+The current website is undergoing redevelopment and is not yet fully accessible.
+Accessibility is being systematically improved as part of the soft relaunch.

 4. Feedback & Contact